What is a Wire Grid Polarizer?

 A noteworthy application of wire grid polarizers is in Liquid Crystal On Silicon (LCOS) type digital projectors.
 LCOS-type projectors are becoming increasingly popular and offer several advantages over traditional LCD counterparts.
 For instance, they provide smooth film-like images in contrast to the pixelation seen in LCD projectors.
 The projection quality of LCOS projectors is heavily dependent on the quality of the polarizers.
 Inside a projector, bright lamps are in close proximity to optical components, and subject to high flux and temperature.
 Additionally, LCOS projectors demand polarizers with high ER.
 Based on these requirements, wire grid polarizers are ideal for polarizers, analyzers and polarizing beam splitters in the LCOS-type projectors.

 Several materials that are suited for IR applications cannot be converted to typical ruled polarizers.
 In such cases, holographic methods are used to achieve a wire grid polarizer.
 In this method, a photoresist-coated substrate is exposed to an interference pattern generated by a laser.
 Due to the intensity profile of the interference fringes, a sinusoidal surface feature is generated once the resist is developed.
 This surface feature can be now coated with metals like aluminum to obtain a wire grid like structure.

-Dynasil offers a range of holographic wire grid polarizers on several IR-compatible substrates like CaF2, ZnSe, BaF2, Ge and KRS-5 (Thallium Bromide) over an operating wavelength range of 2.5-30 microns.
+Optometrics offers holographic wire grid polarizers on several IR-compatible substrates like CaF2, ZnSe, BaF2, Ge and KRS-5 (Thallium Bromide) over an operating wavelength range of 2.5-30 microns.
 Typical ERs for a single polarizer are 300:1.
 If applications require larger ER, a combination of 2 polarizers can provide ERs up to 90,000:1.